 RETIREMENT PLAN PROVISIONS VRS VRS HYBRID PLAN 1 PLAN 2 RETIREMENT PLAN About VRS Plan 1 About VRS Plan 2 About the Hybrid VRS Plan 1 is a defined VRS Plan 2 is a defined Retirement Plan benefit plan.
 The retirement benefit plan.
-The retirement The Hybrid Retirement Plan benefit is based on a member's benefit is based on a member's combines the features of a age, creditable service and age, creditable service and defined benefit plan and a average final compensation at average final compensation at defined contribution plan. retirement using a formula. retirement using a formula. • The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula. • The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. • In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, EP-211-Manulana Till - 2.1 - Manushama and any required fees.
-Eligible Members Employees are in VRS Plan 1 Eligible Members Employees are in VRS Plan 2 Eligible Members Employees are in the Hybrid Retirement Plan if their if their membership date is if their membership date is on before July 1, 2010, and they or after July 1, 2010, or their membership date is on or after were vested as of January 1, 2013, membership date is before July January 1, 2014.
-This include: and they have not taken a refund.
+The retirement The Hybrid Retirement Plan benefit is based on a member's benefit is based on a member's combines the features of a age, service credit and average age, service credit and average defined benefit plan and a final compensation at final compensation at defined contribution plan. retirement using a formula. retirement using a formula. • The defined benefit is based on a member's age, service credit and average final compensation at retirement using a formula. • The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. • In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
+Eligible Members Eligible Members Eligible Members Employees are in VRS Plan 1 Employees are in VRS Plan 2 Employees are in the Hybrid if their membership date is Retirement Plan if their 1 if their membership date is on or after July 1, 2010, or their before July 1, 2010, and they • membership date is on or after were vested as of January 1, 2013, membership date is before July January 1, 2014.
+This includes: and they have not taken a refund.
 1, 2010, and they were not Political subdivision Hybrid Opt In Election vested as of January 1, 2013. employees VRS non-hazardous duty cov- Hybrid Opt in Election • Members in VRS Plan 1 or ered Plan 1 members were Eligible VRS Plan 2 members VRS Plan 2 who elected to allowed to make an irrevocable were allowed to make an irrevoc- opt into the plan during the decision to opt into the Hybrid able decision to opt into the election window held Jan.
 1 - Retirement Plan during a Hybrid Retirement Plan during April 30, 2014; the plan's special election window held a special election window held effective date for opt-in January 1 through April 30, 2014.
-January 1, through April 30, 2014. members was July 1, 2014.
-January 1 through April 30, 2014.
 January 1, through April 30, 2014. members was July 1, 2014.